misterpotts/fabricate/docs/api/components.md

     readonly hasEssences: boolean;

     /**
      * The essences that this component contains, if any.
-May be an empty Combination.
+Might be an empty Combination.
      */
     essences: Combination<EssenceReference>;

     /**
      * Indicates whether this component is disabled.
-Disabled components cannot used in crafting.
+Disabled components cannot be used in crafting.
      */
     isDisabled: boolean;

     /**
      * The Salvage options for this component
      */
-    salvageOptions: SelectableOptions<SalvageOptionJson, SalvageOption>;
+    salvageOptions: Options<Salvage>;

-    /**
-     * The Salvage options for this component, indexed by ID */ readonly salvageOptionsById: Map<string, SalvageOption>;

     /**
      * The Fabricate item data for this component, containing the item's name, image URL, and any errors that occurred